am0nt31r0/OSINT-Search/README.md

 - Create an account at https://www.opencnam.com/ and get the Account SID and Auth Token.
 - Create an account at https://www.shodan.io/ and get the Shodan API key.
 - Create an account at https://whatcms.org/API and get the WhatCMS API key.
+- Create an account at https://censys.io/register and get the API ID and API secret.
+- Create an account at https://dashboard.fullcontact.com/consents and get the FullContact API key.

 # Functionality

 - Presents personal information like full name, age, gender, location, languages, social networks, etc...
-- Presents information related to data breaches
+- Presents information related to data breaches.
-- Presents information related to pastes of data breaches made public
+- Presents information related to pastes of data breaches made public.
-- Presents which country a phone number belongs to
+- Presents which country a phone number belongs to.
-- Presents results of google hackings searches
+- Presents results of google hackings searches.
-- Presents results related to a domain or an IP address
+- Presents results related to a domain or an IP address.
-- Presents CMS for a certain website
+- Presents CMS for a certain website.
-- Presents DNS Records information for a certain domain
+- Presents DNS Records information for a certain domain.
-- Presents Facebook ID after getting a facebook profile URL
+- Presents Facebook ID and a facebook page full of photos after getting a facebook profile URL.
-- Presents digital certificates for a certain domain
+- Presents digital certificates for a certain domain.

+- The script allows specfic searches and in bulk.

 More functionalities to be added later.